Why Your Vacuum Is Smoking or Smells Like Burning

 To keep your vacuum running safely:

-• Clean filters and brush rolls regularly to maintain airflow.
+• Clean filters and brush rolls regularly

-Modern cleaning systems like the Narwal Freo Series help you avoid these issues entirely.
-With self-cleaning filters, Zero-Tangle brushes, and smart temperature control, Narwal vacuums protect the motor and keep performance consistent.
+Modern cleaning systems like the Narwal Freo Series are designed to help reduce these problems.
+With self-cleaning filters, Zero-Tangle brushes, and smart temperature control, Narwal vacuums help protect the motor and maintain stable performance.

 You can learn more about these advanced models and purchase directly at Narwal AU, which supports flexible payment options including Afterpay, Zip, and Klarna.